millerlogic/server-go/README.md

 # server-go
 Server implements a generic network server in Go.
 This is just a simple time saver so you don't have to implement yet another server.
-By default the client protocol is line-delimited, but any valid split function can be used.
+By default the client protocol is line-delimited, but any valid [split function](https://godoc.org/bufio#SplitFunc) can be used.
+NewConn is always called in the goroutine which called Serve (or ListenAndServe).
+Afterwards, each connection runs in its own goroutine, so the Handler func can be called concurrently but only for different connections.

 Simple TCP server: